-Open from the last weekend in November to December 24th
+Open daily 9am to 5pm from the last weekend in November to December 24th

 Located in the scenic countryside of West Flamborough, Ontario.
 Pinedale Farms has been growing Christmas trees since 1955.
 Christmas trees are a decorative tradition in many homes and harvesting your own Christmas tree is a great activity to welcome the season.
 We enjoy seeing familiar faces return to our farm every year and to see new people begin their own traditions.

 We have 2 location from which to harvest trees from: